arrugit/BSDSF23M016-OS-A01/REPORT.md

 	$(CC) $(CFLAGS) -o $@ $(MAINOBJ) -Llib -lmyutils

-✅ Key difference: Part 3 separates library creation from final executable linking, which makes the project more modular and reusable.
+Key difference: Part 3 separates library creation from final executable linking, which makes the project more modular and reusable.

-🔹 Q2: What is the purpose of the ar command?
-Why is ranlib often used immediately after it?
+**2. What is the purpose of the ar command?
+Why is ranlib often used immediately after it?**

 ar: Stands for archiver.
 It bundles multiple object files (.o) into a single archive (.a), which is the static library.

 ranlib: Creates an index (symbol table) inside the library, so the linker can quickly find functions.

-👉 Some systems auto-run ranlib when you use ar rcs, but it’s good practice to run it explicitly.
+Some systems auto-run ranlib when you use ar rcs, but it’s good practice to run it explicitly.

-🔹 Q3: When you run nm on your client_static executable, are the symbols for functions like mystrlen present?
-What does this tell you about how static linking works?
+**3. When you run nm on your client_static executable, are the symbols for functions like mystrlen present?
+What does this tell you about how static linking works?**

-Yes ✅, nm bin/client_static shows the function symbols (like mystrlen, mystrcat, etc.).
+Yes, nm bin/client_static shows the function symbols (like mystrlen, mystrcat, etc.).

 This happens because static linking copies the actual machine code of the functions into the executable itself.

-👉 Result:
+Result:

 Executable is larger but self-contained.

 Does not need external libraries at runtime.